-Question 21: Make a stem-and-leaf diagram of the Calories variable for the lowsodium crackers.
+Question 18: Make a stem and leaf diagram of the Calories variable for the low-sodium crackers.
 Is the data still bimodal?

-Question 22: Make a stem-and-leaf diagram of the Calories variable for the crackers labeled as low in fat.
+Question 19: Make a stem and leaf diagram of the Calories variable for the low-fat crackers.
 Is the data still bimodal?

-Question 23: You can combine indices using c(), or eliminate potential duplicates with union(low.fat,low.sodium).
+Question 20: You can combine indices using c(), or eliminate potential duplicates with union(low.fat,low.sodium)().
 Do so, then make a histogram of the Calories variable for this larger restricted data set.
-Describe the data set, and contrast it to the full data set stored in Calories.
+Describe the data set, and contrast it to the full data stored in Calories.

-Question 24: Parallel boxplots of the calories per serving for low-fat crackers and other crackers can be produced as follows:
+Question 21: Parallel boxplots of the calories per serving for low-fat crackers and other crackers can be produced as follows boxplot(Calories[low.fat], Calories[-low.fat])

-boxplot(Fat.Grams[low.fat], Fat.Grams[-low.fat])